Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 -   Acting against one of their Intimacies, or other deeply-held beliefs.

-“Acting against an Intimacy” is a highly subjective term, that ultimately can only be answered

-This can range from directly suppressing Intimacies in order to proceed with the “greater good”, to being tricked and swindled into taking action against your Intimacies, such as through Social Influence.

-Ultimately, the decision of whether or not the Character has “acted against their Intimacy” is a personal one, and should be at sole discretion of the Player.
+“Acting against an Intimacy” can range from directly suppressing Intimacies in order to proceed with the “greater good”, to being tricked and swindled into taking action against your Intimacies, such as through Social Influence.
+Ultimately, the decision of whether or not the Character has “acted against their Intimacy” is a personal one, and should be at the discretion of the Player.

-If the character reaches **10 Limit**, or if they fail on their **Limit Trigger**, the character will enter into a **Limit Break.**

-At the end of a Limit Break, reset to 0 Limit.

 <table>
 <tbody>